mk/clerk-px23/README.md

 [^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.

 Although notebooks of this kind present an improvement on the programming experience of many languages, they often feel like a step backward to experienced Lisp programmers.
 In Lisp environments, it is common to be able to place the cursor after a single Lisp form and evaluate it in the context of a running program, providing finer granularity of control compared to the per-cell model of most notebooks.
-This workflow leads to a development style that these programmers are loath to lose.
+This workflow leads to a development style that these programmers are in no hurry to lose.

 > That LISP users tend to prefer structured growth rather than stepwise refinement is not an effect of the programming system, since both methods are supported.
 I believe, however, that it is a natural consequence of the interactive development method, since programs in early stages of growth can be executed and programs in early stages of refinement cannot.[^sandewall]
 >